FERRY ITINERARIES & ISLAND INFO

 What types of ferries travel there?

 The types of ferries that sail to Milos are conventional ferries and high-speed/catamaran ferries.
 Conventional ferries are slower, while high-speed ferries are faster.
-The ferry companies that have a fleet of high-speed/catamaran ferries that sail to Milos are Golden Star Ferries, Seajets and Aegean Speedlines.
-The ferry companies that have a fleet of conventional ferries that sail to Milos are Minoan Lines, Zante Ferries and Aegeon Pelagos.
+The ferry companies that have a fleet of high-speed/catamaran ferries that sail there are Golden Star Ferries, Seajets and Aegean Speedlines.
+The ferry companies that have a fleet of conventional ferries that sail to this island are Minoan Lines, Zante Ferries and Aegeon Pelagos.

 HOW TO BOOK YOUR FERRY TICKETS?